Large-Momentum Effective Theory: Large-Momentum Effective Theory

-According to the discussions in the previous section, the internal structure of a composite system is frame-dependent (we always consider the COM momentum eigenstates), and we are interested in the properties of the proton at a momentum much larger than its rest mass.
+In relativistic theories, the internal structure of a composite system is frame-dependent (we always refer to the total momentum eigenstates), and we are interested in the properties of the proton at a momentum much larger than its rest mass.

-In principle, the most obvious object to study is the proton's wave function and its COM dependence, as in the simple examples in the previous section.
-However, for various reasons, wave functions in QFTs are not the natural object to deal with, although eventually we will consider how to calculate the LF wave functions using LaMET as one of the important goals.

-Instead, we will start from the quark momentum density in a fast-moving proton, assuming that it moves in the $z$-direction.
+We start from the quark momentum density in a fast-moving proton, assuming that it moves in the $z$-direction.
 A straightforward definition is

 where the quark helicity, color, and other implicit indices are summed over.
-To make it gauge-invariant, it is convenient to consider the definition from a coordinate space correlator,
+This equation should be compared with the parton density in Eq. (\ref{eq:partonfock}).
+To make it gauge invariant, it is convenient to consider the definition from a coordinate-space correlator,

 where the Dirac matrix $\gamma^0$ ensures that it is a number density.
-Clearly, it is a static quantity without time-dependence and can be calculated in Euclidean field theories.
-The gauge invariance is ensured by the Wilson line $W(0,\vec{\xi})$ between the quark fields separated by $\vec{\xi}$.
+Clearly, it is a static quantity without time-dependence and can be calculated in Euclidean field theories, in contrast to Eq. (\ref{eq:LCqPDF}) for partons.
+The gauge invariance is ensured by the Wilson line $W(0,\vec{\xi})$ between the quark fields separated by $\vec{\xi}$, which is defined in the fundamental representation of the color SU(3) group.
 There are infinitely many choices for the Wilson line, generating infinitely many momentum densities.
 For example, one can choose a straight-line link between $0$ and $\vec{\xi}$.
 One can also let the Wilson line run from the fields along the $z$-direction for a long distance (if not infinity) before joining them together along the transverse direction (a staple).

-Since the fields $\psi, \bar\psi$ contain both quarks and anti-quarks, the physical meaning of the above density is not completely obvious.
-In fact, it contains four different terms, and only one of them has the meaning of {quark density}.
-One could define the quark density by projecting out the quark part only, but the projection is not Lorentz covariant (as the distinction between quarks and antiquarks), and the result is not useful, either.
-In the previous section, quarks and anti-quarks are shown to be separable kinematically in the IMF due to the correlation between the signs of LF energy and momentum.
-Because of the gauge link, quarks are now accompanied by a string of gluons, and the momentum of the proton is not carried by the quarks alone.

 For its obvious connection to the PDFs, we consider a transverse-momentum integrated, longitudinal-momentum distribution,